stutrek/paperboy/README.md

 ## The Magic `*` Event

 Listeners applied to the `*` event will be triggered for each event.
 The first argument will be the event name.

-## Emitter Details

-Emitters trigger event listeners.
-The `mixin` function turns any object into an emitter.

-* `emitter.on( eventName, callback )` - adds a listener to the `eventName` event. `eventName` must be a string.
-* `emitter.off( eventName, callback )` - removes a listener from an event.
-* `emitter.one( eventName, callback )` - adds a listener that will remove itself after being triggered once.
-* `emitter.trigger( eventName /*, additional, arguments */ )` - triggers all event handlers for `eventName`.
-* `emitter.trigger.repeat( otherEmitter /*, [eventNames] */ )` - Causes this emitter to repeat events triggered on another emitter.

-NOTE: `trigger` is not added by the mixin function.
-If you want trigger to be public you must attach it to the target yourself.

 ## Why Paperboy?